Bernadette Pajer: Biography

 Pajer is a member of Mystery Writers of America, Sisters in Crime, Northwest Science Writers, and the Seattle7Writers.org.
 She lives in the Seattle area with her husband and son.

 Anti-vaccination lobbying

 Pajer is a board member of Informed Choice Washington, an organization that opposes vaccination requirements in schools and daycare centers.
 Pajer lobbied against Washington State HB1638, a bill that banned personal exemptions to the MMR vaccine in the state.

 Professor Bradshaw & Company

-Research and historical accuracy are hallmarks of Pajer's Professor Bradshaw Mysteries.
-Her "historical information has been thoroughly researched and not only fits well by layering setting–time and place–as a fundamental part of the mystery with clues popping up all over the place but Ms. Pajer has also captured the other two parts of her story very well... weaving all the parts (historical fiction, mystery and romance) together seamlessly."
-Pajer "doesn't just give the readers obvious details of setting; she digs a little deeper, works her research into the plot, and creates an immersive and enjoyable experience for the reader."